Krishnamacharyan Viniyoga & Yoga with Elise, my journey...

 The popularity and impact of his students such as Indra Devi, Pattabi Jois (teacher of Astana yoga), BKS Iyengar (teacher of lyengar yoga), his son T.K.V.Desikachar and his grandson Kausthub Desikachar are a testament to his significance.

 Desikachar established the Krishnamacharya Yoga Mandarim in Chennai , India in 1976 as a tribute to his father.
-The KYM is a Government recognized Charitable Trust.
-The focus of all the activities of the KYM is that anyone who wants to can practice Yoga that is specifically suited to their needs."

 For more info on Krishnamacharyan yoga explore the organizations website by clicking on the following links: